Ideas Factory: How to Generate and Present New Ideas at Work?

 2. How to present an idea?

 Think of who they are and what they need now.
-What is it?
 The first thing is always the same: they need to be taken care of.
 And that means we need to help them understand and enjoy what you want to propose.

 HELP THEM FOCUS